 A Few Organizational Skills Children Should Master:

 Once a child has begun to make progress in their organizational skills, then you will want to periodically review their organizational strategies to make sure that they are still effective.
-Additionally, some children may require a reminder on occasion to help keep them on track.
+Additionally, some children may require a reminder on occasion to help keep them on track with how to become organized.
 Over time, these reminders should grow less frequent.
 By starting small and teaching organization skills to your child at an early age, you will be helping them to learn important methods that will help them to be successful in their future endeavors.
 Teaching kids organization doesn’t have to be hard- just do little by little and they will naturally come to like organization themselves.